 We went on vacation.
-We came home to find our neighbors had cut down our two beloved maple trees.
+We came home to find our neighbors had cut down two mature maple trees on our property line.

 "Hope this doesn't ruin your day," the text message began.

 As I started to wrap my mind around what I was seeing, I became physically sick.
-I still feel nauseous four days later; I've barely been able to eat or sleep; I've lost five pounds since that day.
+I was barely able to eat or sleep; I lost five pounds in four days.

 A peaceful place